the00daltonator/boat-counter-v2/README.md

 - `SNAPSHOT_DIR`: Directory to save boat snapshots
 - `GSHEET_CREDS_FILE`: Path to Google Sheets credentials
 - `COOLDOWN_SECONDS`: Cooldown period to prevent duplicate counts

+## Google Sheets Integration

+The boat counter can automatically log counts to a Google Sheet:

+1. Follow the setup guide in `docs/GOOGLE_SHEETS_SETUP.md`
+2. Create a Google Sheet named "Boat Counter Logs"
+3. Share it with the service account email from your credentials
+4. The application will automatically log timestamps and counts

 ## License